 Stid: But we do have to keep up the barriers.

 Zendexor: I know, I know.
 Lewis himself agreed they were necessary to some degree, in our fallen world.
 He wrote of the distinction between myth and reality being meaningless "beyond the Moon" - a way of saying, "ultimately".
 But here, for the time being, Man is not ready, in intellect or character, to merge the categories.
-Even to blur their common boundary is risky.
+Even to blur their common boundary is to take a risk.
 The wall needs to be maintained - as a safety measure.

 Rupert Sheldrake did well to put his case of "morphic resonance" as pure science...